|Title:||Co-Head Men's & Women's Swimming & Diving Coach|

 A professor of kinesiology at Hope, Patnott in 2003 was named the recipient of the Provost's Award for Excellence in Teaching in recognition of demonstrated excellence in specific activities or aspects of teaching.

-Patnott and his wife, Phyllis, have three children.
+Patnott and his wife, Phyllis, have three adult children.